General Rental Requirements & Qualifications

 3. RENTAL/MORTGAGE HISTORY: Rental/Mortgage history will be based on the length of history as well as the pay record.
 An eviction, skip or money owed to a current or previous landlord will be denied unless paid in full.
 Applications reflecting a foreclosure(s) will be denied.
 Applicants with reported rental debts to any Westwood Residential or Taylor Land Two managed property will be denied unless the balance owed is paid in full.
 Any persons subject to eviction or mutual termination for non-rent related breach of a lease at a Westwood Residential/Taylor Land Two managed property will be denied.
 The applicant will bear the burden of proof if making disputes against the credit report.

-4. CRIMINAL HISTORY: A criminal background check of sex offender registries will be performed on all individuals age 18 and over.
-Applicants registered on a state or federal sex offender registry will not be accepted.
+4. BACKGROUND CHECK: A background check of sex offender registries will be performed on all individuals age 18 and over.
+Applicants registered on a state or federal sex offender registry could be declined.
+If an applicant does appear on a state or federal sex offender registry, additional information may need to be obtained in order to make an assessment.

 Remember that the criminal history requirement does not constitute a guarantee or representation that those residents or occupants residing at the apartment have not been convicted of any of the above-mentioned crimes.
 Additionally, our ability to verify this information is limited to the information made available to us by the resident credit reporting services used.